sunmin123456/MTL-DAS.PyTorch/README.md

 ```

 ## Dataset
+We provide the field multi-task dataset collected with DAS.
-We are collating the whole dataset and it will be uploaded soon.
+The preprocessed dataset and its description are available in [Google Drive]().
+The original dataset will be uploaded soon.

 ## Training
 Please execute `train.py` for model training and validation, using the command